artificialsolutions/teneo-web-chat/README.md

 When Heroku has finished deploying, click 'View app'.
 You should now be able to use the web chat ui to talk to your bot.

 ## Message types
 Teneo Web Chat offers various message types that can be 'attached' to the bot's answer text.
 This is achieved by adding an output parameter `teneowebclient` with JSON specific for the message type.
-For more details on the message types supported, see the [documentation on teneo.ai](https://www.teneo.ai/engine/channels/teneo-web-chat).
+For more details on the message types supported, see the [documentation on the Teneo Developers website](https://developers.artificial-solutions.com/engine/teneo-web-chat).

 ## Splitting answers into 'bubbles'
 Sometimes you may wish to provide an answer using multiple text bubbles.
 This can be achieved by including an output parameter called `outputTextSegmentIndexes`.
 This output parameter should contain a list of index pairs, to indicate where the output text can be split into separate bubbles.
 The value of the `outputTextSegmentIndexes` should be structured like this (linebreaks are added for readability):